The New Public Charge Rule – What You Need to Know

 Does the public charge test apply to Green Card holders when they apply to become naturalized U.S. citizens?

-No. There is no public charge test for Green Card holders when they apply for naturalization or when they renew their Green Cards.
-However, Green Card holders who receive benefits and who have taken a trip outside the U.S. of over 6 months should get legal advice before applying for U.S. citizenship.
+No. There is no public charge test for Green Card holders when they apply for naturalization or renew their Green Cards.
+However, Green Card holders who use benefits should try to limit trips outside the U.S. to less than 6 months (in a single trip).
+Green Card holders who use benefits and who have taken a trip outside the U.S. of over 6 months should get legal advice before applying for U.S. citizenship.

 Contact Northwest Justice Project:

 Visit Northwest Justice Project to find out how to get legal help.